Partner Visa

 Sponsor eligibility

 Sponsor eligibility is one of the most overlooked parts of checking your partner visa eligibility.
+In order to be an eligible sponsor, your partner must:

 • Be 18 years of age or older.